fantasycalendar/5e-monsters/README.md

+# THIS REPOSITORY IS DEPRECATED
+Since we decided to completely rewrite Kobold Fight Club, we also decided it should no longer be considered a fork of the original.
+After all, it doesn't share _any_ of the original code, and only really shares some of the ideas in some of the cases.

+As a result, there's a new repository, here: https://github.com/fantasycalendar/kobold-plus-fight-club

+This repo will be left up for posterity, but we're not touching it anymore.

 # Kobold+ Fight Club
 =================
 Kobold+ Fight Club is a fork of Kobold Fight Club by Fantasy Computerworks that seeks to address a number of concerns with the original: